MYSA League Rules

 Roster & Player Assignment: All recreational players must register individually for every season regardless if they have played before or not.
 Returning players who miss the registration deadline may lose their roster spots and will have the lowest priority for assignment to available roster slots.
 Travel players only need to register for tryouts.
 All other registration is handled by the league and is good for the entire year (August 1st through July 31st)

 Pre-Season Meetings: A coach or assistant coach must attend the preseason coaches meeting each season.
 Each division coordinator shall set a time and place for this meeting in accordance with the Director of Coaching.
 New managers must attend a Team Manager Workshop – veteran managers are encouraged to attend.

 Registration: Player registration for recreational and travel soccer programs is done online.
 Registration periods must be at least 6 weeks in length and should end no less than 4 weeks before practices are slated to begin.
 All players must be registered with the NCYSA or US Club before participating.
 The MYSA must have a copy of a players birth certificate on file before they can participate.

 - Classic: Players may play on two different travel teams in accordance with NCYSA rules, subject to MYSA DOC approval.

 - Challenge: Players cannot play on more than one team in accordance with Triad Challenge League rules.

-- Recreation: Players cannot play on a MYSA Rec team if they also are rostered on a travel team in the same season.
+- Recreation: Players cannot play on a MYSA Rec team if they also are rostered on a travel team (with MYSA or any other club) in the same season.